Flair-digital/Flair-digital/README.md

-<h2 align="left">Hey there! 👋 My name is Franz, and i'm a fullstack dev. from Argentina.</h2>
+<h2 align="left">Flair® Digital</h2>

 ###

-<p align="left">• You can usually find me making mods and contributions on Nexus Mods and Thunderstore.<br>• Some of my work includes being part of the development team for Thrive, Notmads and Resident Evil 4 HD Project.</p>
+<p align="left">• Flair offers solutions for your online image.
+From branding your company, designing your website, and optimizing it for higher rankings in search engine results, to the creation and execution of a complete digital marketing strategy.</p>
-<p align="left">• Also, I am the Co-Founder of <a href="https://www.linkedin.com/company/101464300" target="_blank">Flair</a>, an international Digital Marketing agency based in Argentina. </p>
+<p align="left">• Follow us on <a href="https://www.linkedin.com/company/101464300" target="_blank">Instagram</a>!</p>

 ###